 The joint venture iron ore mining company Dad worked for was far-sighted and looking for long-term employees.
 As encouragement, they provided good quality, cyclone-proof family housing, paid the air-con bill and provided any plants for greening the gardens as required, sensibly, even Australian plants suitable for the local environment.
 My father was a local union advocate and within his broad principles of racial and gender equality led, among others, one of the first wrongful dismissal cases for a female employee.
 As due to the original long-term planning, mining in the north is still a mainstay of the Australian economy, I don’t think many people in the “Eastern States” would think of WA as a blank space on the map anymore!

 Although baptised a Catholic, I was always an atheist.
-I made my Communion when a child in Bathurst, because that’s what people did (although he too was not religious, my uncle gave me rosary beads blessed by the Pope for the purpose during his 1970 immigration tour of Britain and Europe), but a couple of years later, I made a conscious decision not to make my Confirmation.
+I made my Communion when a child in Bathurst, because that’s what people did (although he too was not religious, my uncle, Phil, gave me rosary beads blessed by the Pope for the purpose during his 1970 immigration tour of Britain and Europe), but a couple of years later, I made a conscious decision not to make my Confirmation.
 Although my mother had bad memories of having her knuckles beaten while playing the piano, such that she later refused to play, there was no mistreatment of myself by anyone.
-Nuns had taken good care of me when I was in hospital and in an instance of an (unsuccessful) attempt on me by someone not in the Church, it was good, genuinely Christian and devoted members of the Church-who acted on it.
+Nuns had taken good care of me when I was in hospital and in an instance of an (unsuccessful) attempt on me by someone not in the Church, it was good, genuinely Christian and devoted members of the Church who acted on it.
 The Sister who took us for Scripture in Kelso (when they still did that for an hour a week in public schools and which, fortunately, they do not still do), was a genuinely kind, wise lady.
 The priest who led school scripture in Hedland was a good man, who taught of the “guts” it took to stand up to evils like apartheid.
 For my grandparents on both sides, their religion had provided internal strength against real evils and hardships they had seen during, on one side, two world wars and a revolution, on the other, two world wars and the 1930s depression.
 When I made my Communion, my grandmother on Dad’s side gave me a Star of David, a powerful message from a woman who spent nearly three years in a labour camp during the Second World War.
 [Back when a Star of David was a symbol against oppression, not one causing it, as is the case in Gaza now.
 They taught that “never again” meant “never again for anyone”.]
 That being said, my parents and grandparents were not “religious” at all, but scientifically atheist.
 Apart from midnight mass at Christmas, my grandparents on both sides never went to Church or attended to all the rituals.
 In fact, they were very worldly and detested high-minded hypocrisy.
 For them, religion, in principle, was the difference between humanity and “living like animals”.
-As atheists, they didn’t believe in a man-like figure or any consciousness controlling things, only that we all answer to principles outside of self-interest.
+They didn’t believe in a man-like figure or any consciousness controlling things, only that we all answer to principles outside of self-interest.
 They believed in evolution and all things scientific.
 By religion, they merely meant a set of principles by which we prevent the moral descent of man into “Lord of the Flies”.
 All noble and good, excepting that for my atheist lawyer grandfather and atheist Labor supporter and union advocate father, who believed religion to be “the cause of all wars”, the law was more important than religion in preserving and enacting ethics.
 Among his many trades, my father was a watchmaker and, along with himself, personally, at times having to fix the trains he drove in the Pilbara desert, he knew only too well the mechanics of motion.

 Apart from myself equally considering religion to be largely irrelevant to prevention of society’s descent into degradation, or, if anything, often being responsible for it, my decision not to make my Confirmation was entirely intellectual and one I made with deep consideration.
 I believed in science and the first Confirmation lesson with somewhat less knowledgeable people was enough to fill me with dread.
 Having standard Biblical text hollowly and superficially recited to me in, essentially, nothing more than tooth-fairy magic interpretations or misreadings, felt childish.
 Things thrown at us with expectation of unquestioning subservience, even if it was clearly impossible, felt really, well, stupid, and I felt like I was being forced to give myself to a swamp creature, something from the primordial slime.
 I knew these were the “kiddie” versions, which my intellect far exceeded, but even the more advanced philosophical grounds did not explain the universe as science did.
 A pivotal question on my mind was that of suffering.
 Why would a supposedly benevolent God allow so much suffering in the world?
 Or more, precisely, cruelty.
 God was just sitting, watching, while bad things happened?
 Then what purpose did God serve?
 The Church’s answers, simplified or sophisticated, did not make sense and the more convoluted the answers, the less sense they made.
 If God made man in his image, an intentionally cruel God was not one I could like or relate to.
 Science’s answer is unequivocal.
 It is a null question.
 The question does not exist.
 There is no external entity, anthropomorphic or otherwise, directing that cruelty exist.
 The reality is that people cause suffering to others, not God, and the alleviation of it does not lay in mindless acceptance of its necessity.
 Importantly, also, there were the clashes with known science.
 God, who supposedly knows everything, doesn’t know about evolution?
 Or of any of the true mechanisms by which the universe worked, which is what was of interest to me.
 The other superstitious claptrap was just embarrassing.
 My allegiance was to truth and if the Church and truth parted company, I knew where my honesty lay.
 I therefore made a conscious decision that I could not swear myself to something I did not believe in.
 In delaying my departure past the first “lesson”, I had really only been thinking of what Mum would think, but by the end of the second, I couldn’t bear it and I told her I was not making my Confirmation.
 “Ok”, she said, actually relieved, and that was that.
 For her, having been pregnant with me when she was married, it meant one less finger being pointed at her in the name of the Church!